plast-lab/doop/docs/doop-101.md

 ```

 The advantage of running custom logic this way is that it has access
 to all analysis relations (not just those written on disk).
-This
+The
-disadvantage is that changes to this custom logic need to rerun the
+disadvantage is that changes to this custom logic require running the
-analysis (and recompile the logic).
+analysis again (and waiting for the analysis logic to be recompiled).

-### Run custom logic after the analysis
+### Running custom logic after the analysis

 In a file temp.dl put the code: